academy-agents/academy/docs/guides/llm.md

 ## Multi-agent Discussion with LLMs

+Coming soon!

 ### Using Specialized LLMs

-One advantage of distributing agents as
+Coming soon!

 ## Connecting to Academy via MCP
 MCP is a protocol for connecting models to tools.
 If your language model LLM knows how to call tools via an MCP server, this can be used as an entry point into the Academy ecosystem.
+For details on how to use Academy with an MCP server, please see the [academy-extensions documentation](https://academy-agents.org/academy-extensions/latest/guides/mcp/).